TomPlum/advent-of-code-2019/README.md

 I'm treating the code-base a little more _enterprise-esque_, for lack of a better term.
 Meaning I'm focusing more on design, readability, ensuring code is test-driven with full coverage etc.
 This doesn't mean, however, that I'm not considering performance.
-Any solutions that don't meet a respectable order of runtime complexity will be refactored and improvement upon in a later pass of the days.
+Any solutions that don't meet a respectable order of runtime complexity will be refactored and improved upon in a later pass of the days.

 ## Answer Table